ThePhD/sol2/docs/source/errors.rst

 * If there are a myriad of errors relating to ``std::index_sequence``, type traits, and other ``std::`` members, it is likely you have not turned on your C++14 switch for your compiler.
 Visual Studio 2015 turns these on by default, but g++ and clang++ do not have them as defaults and you should pass the flag ``--std=c++1y`` or ``--std=c++14``, or similar for your compiler.
 * Sometimes, a generated usertype can be very long if you are binding a lot of member functions.
 You may end up with a myriad of warnings about debug symbols being cut off or about ``__LINE_VAR`` exceeding maximum length.
 You can silence these warnings safely for some compilers.
 * Template depth errors may also be a problem on earlier versions of clang++ and g++.
 Use ``-ftemplate-depth`` compiler flag and specify really high number (something like 2048 or even double that amount) to let the compiler work freely.
 Also consider potentially using :doc:`simple usertypes<api/simple_usertype>` to save compilation speed.
+* When using usertype templates extensively, MSVC may invoke `compiler error C1128 <https://msdn.microsoft.com/en-us/library/8578y171.aspx>`_ , which is solved by using the `/bigobj compilation flag <https://msdn.microsoft.com/en-us/library/ms173499.aspx>`_.
 * If you have a move-only type, that type may need to be made ``readonly`` if it is bound as a member variable on a usertype or bound using ``state_view::set_function``.
 See :doc:`sol::readonly<api/readonly>` for more details.
 * Assigning a ``std::string`` or a ``std::pair<T1, T2>`` using ``operator=`` after it's been constructed can result in compiler errors when working with ``sol::function`` and its results.
 See `this issue for fixes to this behavior`_.
 * Sometimes, using ``__stdcall`` in a 32-bit (x86) environment on VC++ can cause problems binding functions because of a compiler bug.
 We have a prelimanry fix in, but if it doesn't work and there are still problems: put the function in a ``std::function`` to make the compiler errors and other problems go away.
 Also see `this __stdcall issue report`_ for more details.